mcohen01/node-quickbooks/README.md

 <a name="getPreferences" />
 #### getPreferences(id, callback)

-Retrieves the Preferences from Quickbooks
+Retrieves the Preferences from QuickBooks

 __Arguments__